pgtoolz/pg_backup/README.md

 ## License

-This module is available under the [license](LICENSE.postgresql) similar to [PostgreSQL](https://www.postgresql.org/about/license/), but all modification since 18 June 2023 are available under the [GPLv3 license](LICENSE).
+This module is available under the [license](LICENSE.postgresql) similar to [PostgreSQL](https://www.postgresql.org/about/license/), but all modification since 18 July 2023 are available under the [GPLv3 license](LICENSE).

 ## Feedback